mongodb/specifications/source/connection-string/connection-string-spec.rst

 - 2018-01-09: Clarified that space characters should be encoded to ``%20``.
 - 2018-06-04: Revised Userinfo section to provide an explicit list of allowed characters and clarify rules for exceptions.
+- 2019-02-04: In Repeated Keys section, clarified that the URI options spec may override the repeated key behavior described here for certain options.